Skip to main content

 MRR losses from downgraded subscriptions

 Downgraded subscriptions account for lost revenue each month and should be added together for a monthly total.
-When calculated together with churn MRR, you get your total contraction MRR, indicating your total monthly revenue loss from downgraded subscriptions.
+When calculated together with churn MRR, you get your total contraction MRR, indicating your total monthly subscription revenue loss.

 How to calculate monthly recurring revenue (MRR)

-In its simplest form, MRR can be calculated as:
+In their simplest form, MRR calculations can be done like so:

 Here’s a closer look at each of these separate revenue variables: